WWW development services

 - Multiple languages are supported.

-I employ many techniques for optimising dynamic processes, to minimise server load and make sure page delivery/display remains fast and efficient.
+I employ many techniques for optimising dynamic processes, to minimise server load and to make sure page delivery/display remains fast and efficient.

 - search engine indexing